thekdub/thekdub/README.md

 # About

-I'm a Minecraft developer with a main focus in Java.
+I'm the creator and owner of [@UT-MC](https://github.com/ut-mc) and [UnknownTekkit](https://ut-mc.com), the oldest and largest Tekkit Classic community around!

+I'm also a Java and PHP Developer, as well as a network & system administrator.

-I mostly make and maintain Minecraft plugins and mods, but I also do a bit of web development and other misc projects on the side!
+On GitHub, I mostly make and maintain Minecraft plugins and mods, but I also do a bit of web development and other misc projects on the side!

 ```
 I make Minecraft plugins